The Devil Plays: Plot

-The next day Forrest and the police go to Delores’ Tea Room.
+The next day Forrest and the police go to Delores' Tea Room.
 The basement restaurant and bar is very busy with lots of customers.
 They all notice Gordon Stiles sitting alone nearby at a table eating.
-After Delores doesn’t appear, they look behind the cashier’s desk and discover Delores Quincy lying on the floor stabbed to death.
+After Delores does not appear, they look behind the cashier's desk and discover Delores Quincy lying on the floor stabbed to death.
 The same long knife that killed Gerry is found near her body.
 Captain Brown tells Sgt.
-Snyder to call the medical examiner and Delores’ husband, Dick.
-Captain Brown immediately becomes suspicious as to Gordon Stiles’ presence.
-He appears shocked and upset when he’s told that Delores has been murdered.
+Snyder to call the medical examiner and Delores' husband, Dick.
+Captain Brown immediately becomes suspicious as to Gordon Stiles' presence.
+He appears shocked and upset when he's told that Delores has been murdered.
 Mr. Stiles says that he was called there by Delores so she could tell him something important, but that he had not yet spoken to her and he has no idea what it could be about.
 He agrees to go to the police station with Captain Brown.
-Mr. Quincy arrives at the restaurant and immediately creates a scene when he rushes to his wife’s body still on the floor.
+Mr. Quincy arrives at the restaurant and immediately creates a scene when he rushes to his wife's body still on the floor.

 Since the real murderer is still on the loose, Forrest has Captain Brown release Diana from custody immediately.
-He, Diana and her sister Grace Stiles are back at the mansion and are awaiting Mr. Stiles’ release from the police.
+He, Diana and her sister Grace Stiles are back at the mansion and are awaiting Mr. Stiles' release from the police.
 Instead, Sgt.
 Snyder appears and tells Mrs. Stiles that Captain Brown wants her to come to the police station.
 Before they leave for the station, Diana gets a mysterious phone call from someone with a disguised voice.
-She’s threatened that if she doesn’t get Harry Forrest off the case she will be killed too.
+She is threatened that if she does not get Harry Forrest off the case she will be killed too.

 The scene changes to Captain Browns office where Mr. Stiles is seen hanging up a phone.
 He tells the Captain that he was unable to get ahold of his lawyer.
 Back at the mansion, Forrest says he thinks he knows who made the call.
 Forrest, Grace Stiles and Sgt.
 Snyder all leave for the police station.

-At Captain Brown’s office, the police question Grace.
-She denies being close to Jerry Murdock and that she didn’t invite him to her weekend party, but that he insisted on attending.
+At Captain Brown's office, the police question Grace.
+She denies being close to Jerry Murdock and that she did not invite him to her weekend party, but that he insisted on attending.
 She tells them that before her marriage to Gordon she thought that she was in love with Murdock and that she was foolish enough to write him lots of letters.
 Jerry told her on the night of his murder that she had to go into his room if she wanted her letters back.
-That’s when Diana entered the room.
+That's when Diana entered the room.
 She insisted that Grace leave.
 The next morning all that Diana would tell her was that Jerry refused to give her the letters.